 Pension Drawdowns vs Annuities – What’s the Best Option for You?

 Life after retirement can be hectic if you don’t have a solid plan or financial assets.
-So, when figuring out which investment plan would be best suited for, you need to assess your circumstances including your life expectancy (based on your health), your goals for the sunset years, and the risk appetite.
+So, when figuring out which investment plan would be best suited for you, you need to assess your circumstances including your life expectancy (based on your health), your goals for the sunset years, and your risk appetite.
 Based on the size of your pension fund, you might not have to select one investment option.
 With that in mind, here’s a look into annuity vs drawdown.

 Drawdowns are considered to be more flexible than annuities, but they do carry more significant risks.
 With these schemes, you can move your cash into one or more pension funds and alter the amount and regularity of your withdrawals.

 Annuities offer you certainty when you transition into the sunset years.
 However, they lack the flexibility that pension drawdowns offer.
-When you buy a pension annuity, you can’t go back on your word.
-The amount of income and frequency of payment is set in stone.
+When you buy a pension annuity2, you can’t go back on your word.
+The amount of income and frequency of payment are set in stone.
 Therefore, it’s crucial to make sure that you get the ideal annuity that perfectly suits your needs.